-After launch, both cameras began picking up a more significant low-frequency fixed-pattern noise source consisting of two main peaks in the 2-3 Hz range.
+After launch, both cameras began picking up a more significant low-frequency fixed-pattern noise source consisting of two main peaks in the 2-3 Hz range in the NAC, and one main peak near 4 Hz in the WAC.
 The exact origin of the noise is unknown, but it seems to be introduced by the analog-to-digital converter (ADC) during readout and is presumed to originate in some electrical component of the spacecraft.
-The pattern varies by only a few DN and so is most noticeable in images with intrinsically low signal levels, e.g. dark sky and dark frames taken with the shutter disabled (see Figure 8).
-It is not visible in images taken in the two lowest gain states, nor apparently in summed images taken at higher gain.
-Software algorithms have been incorporated into CISSCAL to remove this noise pattern using either the overclocked pixels or, ideally when possible, a horizontal mean of dark sky image values.
+The pattern varies by only a few DN (in gain state 2) and so is most noticeable in images with intrinsically low signal levels, e.g. dark sky and dark frames taken with the shutter disabled (see Figure 8).
+In the two lowest gain states, often used in conjunction with 2x2 and 4x4 summation, the 2 Hz noise is present only at a very low level - about 1 DN in gain state 1, and 0.5 DN in gain state 0.
+Also, in summed images, the noise manifests as a more complicated diagonal pattern rather than a coherent horizontal pattern.

+A filtering algorithm has been incorporated into CISSCAL to remove this noise pattern in unsummed images, using either the overclocked pixels or, ideally when possible, a horizontal mean of dark sky image values.
 More information about the 2 Hz removal algorithm and its implementation can be found the theoretical_basis.pdf as well as Section 4.4 of this document, below.

 Figure 8: Example of the 2 Hz horizontal banding pattern in a NAC dark image.
 This particular image was too large to fit completely in the image buffer during readout, resulting in a significant change in the readout rate half-way through.
+From Porco et. al. (2004).